My Window Opens:

 I’ve also written renku and other linked verse since around 1990 or so, writing with anne mckay, Alexis Rotella, various Bay Area folks, and many others (Yvonne Hardenbrook, Ce Rosenow, Jerry Kilbride, and I don’t know who else).
 At Asilomar retreats, we always wrote renku, and some of them appeared in Geppo, but I also know that some of them were lost.
 As a result of the 1992 Renku North America tour, Garry Gay devised the “rengay” form, and he and I wrote the very first rengay that year [see “Deep Winter”], and I’ve since done the main work to popularize the form—so much so that newcomers to haiku are not even aware that it was only invented in 1991!
 Some folks think it’s an ancient Japanese form—much to my consternation, and probably to Garry’s and yours as well—though of course they can be quickly educated!

 I think it’s also important to mention my involvement with longer poetry, which I’ve always written.
-Until around 1988 or so, I wrote much more longer poetry than haiku, and I continue to write and sometimes publish a lot of longer poetry even while haiku is my main focus (in 2004 and again in 2005 I founded and directed the Poets in the Park conference—see www.poetsinthepark.com [no longer active; instead see “Poets in the Park”] for more info, and I’m also an active board member of the Washington Poets Association and direct the workshops for the Burning Word poetry festival, which in 2006 attracted some 400+ people).
+Until around 1988 or so, I wrote much more longer poetry than haiku, and I continue to write and sometimes publish a lot of longer poetry even while haiku is my main focus (in 2004 and again in 2005 I founded and directed the Poets in the Park conference—see www.poetsinthepark.com [no longer active; instead see “Poets in the Park” or see the Wayback Machine archive page] for more info, and I’m also an active board member of the Washington Poets Association and direct the workshops for the Burning Word poetry festival, which in 2006 attracted some 400+ people).
 I think haiku poets could benefit from knowing the range of poetry possibilities available to them, and would do well not to be limited to haiku.
 [At this time I was also a board member of the Eastside Writers Association and the Redmond Association of Spokenword.]

 6. Have you published haiku in magazines (hard copy or online)?
 If so, please list titles with approximate years.